Pittsburgh South & East Offices' Caregiver of the Year Nominees

 Julie shared a memorable moment with a demented client who repeatedly told Julie she wanted to return to her home.
 Julie was not successful redirecting the client so she bundled her up and took her outside for a short walk.
 Upon their return, Julie told the client she had arrived home.
 The client was delighted and grateful.

 Julie is not boastful and will often blush when compliments are paid.
-The following excerpt from a note written by the daughter of a client who passed away best exemplified the gift that Julie has for caregiving and how she so perfectly executes the mission of Comfort Keepers.
+The following excerpt from a note written by the daughter of a client who passed away best exemplified the gift that Julie has for caregiving and how she so perfectly executes the mission of Comfort Keepers as a companion home care aide.

 “I want you to know that you are never far from my heart and so often on my mind...
 You gave my mom such peace and respect during the last few months of her life.
 You helped make the job my Dad and I had taken on so much better.
 You actually made it possible to keep my mom home.
 It was such a great gift!
 I hope you know how special you are and how loved you are in this house.”